ProjectLibertyLabs/gateway/docs/src/GettingStarted/QuickStart.md

 ## **Step 2: Register on Testnet**

 To have your application interact on Frequency Testnet, you will need to register as a Provider.
-This will enable users to delegate to you, and your chain actions to be free via [Capacity](https://docs.frequency.xyz/Tokenomics/ProviderIncentives.html).
+This will enable users to delegate to you, and you can use [Capacity](https://docs.frequency.xyz/Tokenomics/ProviderIncentives.html) to fund your chain actions.

 ### Create an Application Account in a Wallet